barkupf/Advanced-CPU-architecture-and-Hardware-Accelerators-Lab/README.md

 #### Lab task:
 Design a synchronous digital system which detects valid sub series for a given condition value.
 You are required to design the whole system and make a test bench for testing.

+### Lab 3
+#### Aim of the Laboratory:
+- System design using concurrent and sequential logic principles using advanced simulation methods (based on material given in LAB1 and LAB2 tasks).
+- Controller design based on methodology of Control and Datapath separation.
+- Preparation for LAB4 task – FPGA based design synthesis of a given design.
+- Proper analysis and understanding of architecture design.
+#### Lab task:
+Design a controller-based processing machine as a Multi-cycle CPU in order to run a given program code.

+### Lab 4
+#### Aim of the Laboratory:
+- Understanding of digital system synthesis.
+- FPGA design as a target HW.
+#### Lab task:
+Synthesize a Synchronous Digital System based on LAB 1 assignment for the Cyclone II FPGA with impact on performance and logic usage.